King Crimson: Musical style

 King Crimson have been described musically as progressive rock, art rock, and post-progressive, with their earlier works being described as proto-prog.
 Their music was initially grounded in the rock of the 1960s, especially the acid rock and psychedelic rock movements.
 The band played Donovan's "Get Thy Bearings" in concert, and were known to play the Beatles' "Lucy in the Sky with Diamonds" in their rehearsals.
 However, for their own compositions, King Crimson (unlike the rock bands that had come before them) largely stripped away the blues-based foundations of rock music and replaced them with influences derived from classical composers.
 The first incarnation of King Crimson played the Mars section of Gustav Holst's suite The Planets live and later the band used Mars as a foundation for the song "Devil's Triangle".
 As a result of this influence, In the Court of the Crimson King is frequently viewed as the nominal starting point of the progressive rock movements.
-King Crimson also initially displayed strong jazz influences, most obviously on its signature track "21st Century Schizoid Man".
-The band also drew on English folk music for compositions such as "Moonchild" and "I Talk to the Wind."
+King Crimson also initially displayed strong jazz influences, especially on its signature track "21st Century Schizoid Man".
+The band also drew on English folk music for compositions such as "Moonchild" and "I Talk to the Wind".
 In the 1972 lineup, Fripp's intention was to combine the music of Jimi Hendrix, Igor Stravinsky and Béla Bartók.

-The 1981 reunion of the band brought in even more elements, displaying the influence of funk, post-punk, new wave, gamelan music and late 20th century classical composers such as Philip Glass, Steve Reich, and Terry Riley.
-For its 1994 reunion, King Crimson reassessed both the mid-1970s and 1980s approaches in the light of new technology, intervening music forms such as electronica, drum'n'bass and techno; and further developments in industrial music, as well as expanding the band's ambient textural content via Fripp's Soundscapes looping approach.
+The 1981 reunion of the band brought in even more elements, displaying the influence of funk, post-punk, new wave, gamelan music and minimalist classical composers such as Philip Glass, Steve Reich and Terry Riley.
+For its 1994 reunion, King Crimson reassessed both the mid-1970s and 1980s approaches in the light of new technology, intervening music forms such as drum and bass and techno, and further developments in industrial music, as well as expanding the band's ambient textural content via Fripp's Soundscapes.

-The 2013 version of the band returned, for the most part, to the band's 1960s and 1970s influences and repertoire but addressed them via current technology and rearrangements suited to a larger ensemble of more experienced musicians, while also incorporating the New Standard Tuning used by Fripp since 1984.
+The 2013 version of the band returned, for the most part, to the band's 1960s and 1970s influences and repertoire but addressed them via current technology and rearrangements suited to a larger ensemble of more experienced musicians, while also incorporating the new standard tuning used by Fripp since 1984.

 Compositional approaches

-Several King Crimson compositional approaches have remained constant from the earliest versions of the band to the present.
-These include:
+Several King Crimson compositional approaches remained constant throughout the band's lifetime.
+These included: